top of page

 Rather than following a rigid formula, I adapt each session to your needs on the day.
 You might work gently one week, dive into something more dynamic the next.

-Three core pillars guide each session:
+Three core pillars guide every session:

 • Embodied voice and movement: Cultivate seamless integration of mind, body, and voice, tuning into their dynamic interplay as a foundation for authentic expression.